 Strong and weak typing

 A strongly typed language is a language where every variable has a specific data type.
-As such all the operations that are allowed against that variable are known upfront.
-So a strong typed language would be a language that only allows safe operations against its variables where a weak typed language implicitly casts variables to other types.
+As such, all the operations that are allowed against that variable are known upfront.
+So a strong typed language would be a language that only allows safe operations against its variables, whereas a weak typed language implicitly casts variables to other types.

 The deciding factor here is whether the language implicitly converts unrelated types without warning, allowing you to add the integer 1 to the string "10" and arrive at the result "110" or 11, depending on how you write your statement.
-Strongly typed languages will cry foul where weakly typed languages simply do what they think you mean and continue.
+Strongly typed languages will cry foul where weakly typed languages will simply do what they think you mean and continue.

 Strong typed are generally easier to debug than their weak type variants.
+This is not a matter of taste, it comes with the programming language you use.
+But weak typing is definitely inferior to strong typing and the cause for many errors in the early days.
 An example of a weak typed language is C or Perl.
 Both C# and (Iron)Ruby are strong typed.

 Duck typing

 An explanation of duck typing wouldn’t be complete without the obligatory quote: "If it looks like a duck and quacks like a duck, it may as well be a duck."
 This quote just begs for some explanation: Duck typing means that a parameter on a method only has to respond to the methods and properties that are being used by the method with the parameters.
-In other words if a method has a parameter variable and inside its body it uses the method some_method on that parameter variable then any type that implements some_method is a valid type.
+In other words if a method has a parameter variable and inside its body it uses the method some_method on that parameter variable, then any type that implements some_method is a valid type.

 Duck typing considers the methods to which a value responds and the attributes it possesses of bigger importance than its relationship to a type hierarchy.
 This encourages greater polymorphism because types are enforced as late as possible.

-In a nutshell, if your method takes a parameter and your method calls the method print on that parameter thn the users of that method can pass any type to that method s long as it has a method print it’ll be ok for the callee.
+In a nutshell, if your method takes a parameter and your method calls the method print on that parameter, then the users of that method can pass any type to that method.
+As long as it has a method print, it’ll be ok for the callee.

-At the point of this writing IronRuby is a strong and dynamically typed language that supports duck typing and is implemented on the DLR and consequently on the CLR.
+At the point of this writing, IronRuby is a strong and dynamically typed language that supports duck typing and is implemented on the DLR and consequently on the CLR.
 That makes it a little bit slower than its statically typed brothers and sisters in the .NET language pool, but not that slow that you shouldn't use it.

-Following the discussion above we can put a few things into perspective.
+Following the discussion above, we can put a few things into perspective.
 Any language can be implemented either through an interpreter or a compiler or a process of Just-In-Time compiling.
 The important distinctions that need to be made are strong vs weak typing where strong typing is probably the safest option.
 The next distinction that needs to be made is static vs dynamic typing, the difference is the time at which the checking occurs.
-In a dynamically typed language that checking occurs at runtime.
+In a dynamically typed language, that checking occurs at runtime.

-IronRuby like JRuby, Rubinius and MacRuby are all implementations of the Ruby language f you program within the standard ruby libraries your code should work and behave the same when run with any of implementations.
+IronRuby like JRuby, Rubinius and MacRuby are all implementations of the Ruby language.
+At the time of this writing, the IronRuby team is aiming for full compatibility with Ruby 1.8.6.
+If you program within the standard ruby libraries, your code should work and behave the same when run with any of these Ruby implementations.
 All of the previous implementations strive for compatibility with MRI; the original Ruby implementation written by Matz (Yukihiro Matsumoto).